 Interview with Colin Ferguson, President & CEO at Travel Manitoba

-We caught up with City Nation Place Awards judge Colin Ferguson, President & CEO at Travel Manitoba ahead of the start of the judging process.
+We caught up with Colin Ferguson, President & CEO at Travel Manitoba to discuss some of the key areas affecting place branding.

 CNP: There’s been an increase in awareness about the need for effective place branding over the past few years.
 How do you feel that place branding has changed in the light of this?